vijaybabu1992/House-Price-Prediction/README.md

 ## Results

 ### Model Performance
-- Our best-performing model achieved an [insert RMSE/MAE/MSE score] on the Kaggle test set.
+- Our best-performing model achieved an 0.14408 on the Kaggle test set.
 We believe this reflects a robust predictive ability.

 ### Leaderboard Ranking
-- Our model's performance on the Kaggle public leaderboard was [insert leaderboard position] out of [insert total number of participants].
+- Our model's performance on the Kaggle public leaderboard was 1888 out of 4472.
 Please note that this performance may vary on the private leaderboard.

 ## Conclusion